-Why is the Number "350" so Important?
+Why is 350 so important?

 350.org, founded in 2008 by author Bill McKibben and students such as May Boeve at Middlebury College in Vermont, has been one of the most important groups mobilizing the public worldwide to demand action on climate.
-They are perhaps best known for launching the campaign to divest college, religious and public pension funds from fossil fuels, and being one of the lead organizers of the 400,000 People's Climate March in NYC in 2014.
-92 And their name is taken from the maximum "safe" concentration of carbon dioxide in the atmosphere - 350 parts per million.
+They are perhaps best known for launching the campaign to divest college, religious and public pension funds from fossil fuels, and being one of the lead organizers of the 400,000 People's Climate March in NYC in 2014.85

-As humanity evolved over the past several hundred thousand years, atmospheric CO2 levels ranged between 200 and 300 ppm.
-The preindustrial level of CO2 before the Industrial Revolution was about 280 ppm.
-93
+As humanity evolved over the past several hundred thousand years, atmospheric CO_2 levels ranged between 200 and 300 ppm.
+The preindustrial level of CO before the industrial revolution was about 280 ppm.86

-Atmospheric concentrations of CO2 must be reduced from current levels of around 420 ppm to at most 350 ppm to avoid dangerous climate change and provide a good chance of limiting future warming to 1.5° C.94 Unfortunately, that number has steadily increased since 350.org was founded.
-It hit 415 ppm in 2021.95 https://www.biologicaldiversity.org/programs/climate_law_institute/350_or_bust/pdfs/
+Atmospheric concentrations of CO2 must be reduced from current levels of around 420 parts per million to at most 350 ppm to avoid dangerous climate change and provide a good chance of limiting future warming to 1.5°C.87 Unfortunately, that number has steadily increases since 350.org was founded.
+It hit 415 ppm in 2021.88

-Climate Change Drives Extreme Weather96
+Climate Change Drives Extreme Weather89

 Extreme weather events that were once rare occurrences are now increasingly commonplace.
-100-year weather events may happen every 5 to ten years; 1,000-year events may occur every few decades.
-While we cannot pinpoint climate change as a cause of any particular
+100-year weather events may happen every 5 to ten years.
+1,000-year events may occur every few decades.
+While we cannot pinpoint climate change as the cause of for a particular extreme weather event, it has been shown to make these events more destructive and more frequent.90